 TDR Capital supports a number of charities both financially and through the contribution of the time and expertise of our team.
 In addition, significant contributions are made by individual team members to charities of their choice.

-The below section provides disclosures required under the Sustainable Finance Disclosure Regulation 2019/2088 on sustainability-related disclosures in the financial services sector (“SFDR”).
+The below section provides disclosures required under Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector (“SFDR”).

-In line with TDR’s ESG Policy and the ESG Principles in the ESG Policy, TDR seeks to integrate ESG considerations into each phase of its investment activities, from origination efforts, through due diligence, investment closing and then during its ownership period to exit.
+In line with TDR’s ESG Policy and Principles, TDR seeks to integrate ESG considerations into each phase of its investment activities, from origination efforts, through due diligence, investment closing and then during its ownership period to exit.
 Additional information with respect to these phases is set out below.

-Due diligence: Prior to making an investment TDR will seek to undertake a due diligence process designed, inter alia, at identifying material ESG-related risks and opportunities associated with a potential investment opportunity and include these in the plan for due diligence.
-Risks and opportunities that are identified will generally be discussed with advisors and management and, where appropriate, TDR will engage external ESG specialists to investigate specific areas of risk or opportunities related to a potential portfolio company.
-Significant ESG risks identified during due diligence are normally raised and discussed with TDR’s investment committee prior to an investment decision being made.
+Due diligence: Prior to making an investment TDR will seek to undertake a due diligence process designed to identify ESG-related risks and opportunities that are relevant and material to a potential investment opportunity and include these in the plan for due diligence, and ultimately in the value creation plan if we progress with the investment.
+Risks and opportunities will be identified and discussed with advisors and management as appropriate.
+Significant ESG risks identified during due diligence need to be specifically raised and discussed with the investment committee prior to a final investment decision being made.
+This analysis is completed through applying internal resources and, when necessary, specialist external consultants.